nabetse00/growic-solidity-dev-program/README.md

 #### Instructions
 Create a smart contract that saves user balance.
 The contract should have the functions:

-- [] deposit (uint256 amount) this function accepts one argument and it saves the amount a user is depositing into a mapping,
+- [x] deposit (uint256 amount) this function accepts one argument and it saves the amount a user is depositing into a mapping,
-- [] checkBalance() this function searches for the user balance inside the balance mapping and returns the balance of whoever is calling the contract.
+- [x] checkBalance() this function searches for the user balance inside the balance mapping and returns the balance of whoever is calling the contract.

 #### Answer
 [task 2 contract](./task2-mappings/task2Contract.sol)

 #### Comments
+- Maybe be more explicit.
+Explain that the address for function must be sender address.